CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Key Management

-Proper key management is essential for the security of the VeraId protocol.
+Proper key management is essential for the security of the DomainAuth protocol.
 The following requirements apply:

 1. **Key Generation:**
   - Keys MUST be generated using a cryptographically secure random number generator.